Small systems and the single-hit approximation in the AMY parton cascade ALPACA: Single-hit vs. first-hit

 Since in our initial condition the long axis of the initial position space deformation is along the $x$-axis the $v_2$ defined in this way is negative.
 But since $\varepsilon_2$ is also negative the response coefficient $v_2/\varepsilon_2$ remains positive.

 In~\cite{Kurkela:2021ctp} the elliptic flow produced during the evolution of this initial condition was calculated in the single-hit approximation by computing the first correction (linear in the scattering kernel) to the free streaming solution.
 Thus, the first question that arises is whether the average number of scatterings per particle in the full solution from \textsc{Alpaca} is significantly larger than one.
 As can be seen in Table~\ref{tab:alpaca_CGC_values} this is indeed the case for all parameter points we studied.
 In order to assess whether \textsc{Alpaca} is consistent with the single-hit approximation we thus have to artificially reduce the number of scatterings in \textsc{Alpaca}.
 There are two ways to do this: one can consider only the first scattering of each particle (``first-hit''), or one can randomly reject scatterings to obtain an average number of one scattering per particle (``single-hit'').

-In the single-hit calculation it was observed that the $v_2$ builds up relatively late during the evolution.
+In the single-hit calculation it was also observed that the $v_2$ builds up relatively late during the evolution.
 We therefore expect that the ``first-hit'' option underestimates $v_2$.
+This follows from our ordering method, where partons meeting head on will have their closest approach (in terms of $d_{ij}$) later than partons which would not meet at the same point in space.
 The ``single-hit'' version has the benefit of representing the entire evolution of the system at the cost of allowing individual particles to experience more than one scattering as long as the average is close to one.

 This discussion does not depend on the AMY dynamics encoded in \textsc{Alpaca}.
 In order to have a simpler model to demonstrate a few generic effects we work with a toy model.
 This has the same initial condition and Lorentz invariant evolution as the full calculation but the scattering is simplified.
 The integrated cross section is set to a constant and the differential cross section is of the form